-Basic Barbecued Chicken Recipe
+Basic BBQ Chicken Recipe

 Barbecued chicken is a staple of summer cookouts—no matter that it’s actually grilled chicken slathered in sauce rather than proper barbecue (the term barbecue is generally reserved for food cooked slowly over a smoky fire).
 This is a simple back-pocket recipe that, once you get over the naming discrepancies, you can keep on hand for whenever the urge for juicy, saucy, crispy-edged chicken hits.

 Watch Lisa Lavery of the CHOW Test Kitchen make this simple chicken dish in an episode of our video series The Easiest Way.

 - 1 1/2 cups ketchup